Japan's military, among world's strongest, looks to build | Law-Order

 Today, Japan is ranked fifth globally in overall military power after the United States, Russia, China and India, and its defense budget ranked sixth in the 2021 ranking of 140 countries by the Global Firepower rating site.

 During archconservative former Prime Minister Shinzo Abe's more than eight-year rule, which ended a year ago, Japan significantly expanded its military role and budget.
-Abe also watered down the war-renouncing Article 9 of the constitution in 2015, allowing Japan to come to the defence of the US and other partner nations.
+Abe also watered down the war-renouncing Article 9 of the constitution in 2015, allowing Japan to come to the defense of the United States and other partner nations.

 Japan has rapidly stepped up its military role in its alliance with Washington, and has made more purchases of costly American weapons and equipment, including fighter jets and missile interceptors.

-"Japan faces different risks coming from multiple fronts," said defense expert Heigo Sato, a professor at the Institute of World Studies at Takushoku University in Tokyo.
+“Japan faces different risks coming from multiple fronts,” said defence expert Heigo Sato, a professor at the Institute of World Studies at Takushoku University in Tokyo.

 Among those risks are North Korea's increased willingness to test high-powered missiles and other weapons, provocations by armed Chinese fishing boats and coast guard ships, and Russia's deployment of missiles and naval forces.